-Since the formation of our Company almost three decades ago, the renewable energy market has seen ongoing change and continuous development.
+Since the formation of our Company more than three decades ago, the renewable energy market has seen ongoing change and continuous development.
 Back in 1990 when the first Electricity Feed-in Act (StrEG) was introduced, renewable energies were still widely regarded as a rather crazy eco-idealist idea.
 Initially, especially the large power companies, that have meanwhile come to play a major role in renewable energies, were highly critical of these modern technologies.

 Today, more than a quarter of a century later, renewable energies have evolved into sophisticated, established and recognised technologies, making a significant contribution to energy production in many industrial nations.
 In Germany alone, the share of renewable energies already accounts for about a third of the total energy produced; and the higher the share of renewable energies meeting demand, the more sustainable and environmentally friendly the entire energy supply.